rogerjdeangelis/CostReports/README.md

       4. I strongly suggest you put this string on a function key
          ;;;;/*'*/ *);*};*];*/;/*"*/;%mend;run;quit;%end;end;run;endcomp;%utlfix;
-         and highlight and run anytime SAS gets stuck (i have submit on left mouse button)
+         and highlight and run anytime SAS gets stuck (I have submit on left mouse button)

       5. Code will not work with pre 2011 cost report.
 The cost report forms are different pre 2011.
      _           _ _     _                   _           _